From NKAA, Notable Kentucky African Americans Database (main entry)

 For more see "Fledgling paper will be aimed at minorities," Lexington Leader, 3/30/1978, section D-1, col. 5-6; ""Chronicle" publisher says paper 'enormously successful' in area," Lexington Herald, 04/19/1978, p.24; T. Tolliver, "Chronicle still out of print," Lexington Leader, 1/12/1981; and "Bishop Edgar A. Wallace," at the Explore Xenia website.

-Edgar Wallce left Lexington for Xenia, OH, where he was a community leader and religious leader.
-He was pastor of the First United Christian Church and he was a social work professor at Wilberforce University.
-He served on the Xenia City Council, 2016-2020, and was Vice President of the Council.
+Edgar Wallace left Lexington for Xenia, OH, where he was a community and religious leader.
+He was pastor of the First United Christian Church and a social work professor at Wilberforce University.
+He served on the Xenia City Council, 2016-2020, serving as Vice President of the Council.
 Source: S. Halasz, "Council member Edgar Wallace dies," Xenia Daily Gazette (online).

 *Information about the Bluegrass Chronicle ownership was updated via an email from Nicolas Martin, 03/06/2023.